Gong Min-jeung: 2017 to 2019: Rebrand with new the stage name and further acclaim in independent film industry

 Also in 2019, she reached a career milestone by taking on the role of Kim Eun-young, the eldest of three siblings, in Kim Do-young's feminist-themed film Kim Ji-young: Born 1982.
 Gong expressed a strong desire to portray Eun-young during auditions, stating her preference despite being offered other roles.
 Director Kim Do-young, moved by Gong's audition, wiped away her tears and remarked that her performance was exceptional, saying she couldn't envision anyone else in the role.
 Released in October 2019, the film, based on the novel of the same name, received numerous accolades and achieved commercial success, with 3.7 million admissions and grossing $27.16 million.

 In the omnibus film Midday Picnic, Gong appeared in the third segment titled "Call Me If You Need Me," directed by Lim Oh-jeong.
 The film premiered at the 44th Seoul Independent Film Festival in November 2019.
 The storyline follows Choi Young-shin (portrayed by Gong), who leaves home after a disagreement with her husband and unexpectedly visits Woo-hee (Lee Woo-jeong), a freelance designer in her 30s living alone.
 The film explores themes of emotional coldness and the longing for warmth, highlighting Young-shin's unawareness of her own loneliness and her realization of being stuck in a stagnant phase of life.

 Gong's performances in Hong Sang-soo's films, along with her role in Midday Picnic, garnered significant attention from industry professionals, who praised her as a talented actress.
 As her reputation grew, Gong continued to receive opportunities to participate in various projects.
 In November 2019, Gong was featured in the 4th Oh Theater Audience Programmer Film Festival held at Oh Theater, an independent film venue.
-The festival took place from November 18 to 24.
-As part of the event, three of Gong's short films were showcased on November 19: The Taste of Dad (Kim In-seon, 2014), Coming of Age Ceremony (Oh Jeong-min, 2018), and Two Waters and a Lighter (Cho Hee-young, 2019).
+The festival took place from 18 to 24 November.
+As part of the event, three of Gong's short films were showcased on 19 November: The Taste of Dad (Kim In-seon, 2014), Coming of Age Ceremony (Oh Jeong-min, 2018), and Two Waters and a Lighter (Cho Hee-young, 2019).
 In December 2019, Gong made a supporting appearance in the second feature-length film by director Lee Sang-deok, Film Adventure.